yjh0410/yolov2-yolov3_PyTorch/README.md

 Recently, I made some improvement, and my yolo project is very close to official yolo models.

-For now, my yolo-v2 gets 76.0 mAP with 416 input size.
-I set batchsize as 20, and I train yolo-v2 with 160 epoch same to official yolo-v2.

-To get a higher mAP, I add more epochs(total 250 epochs) to train my model.
-The model is being trained.
-And my yolo-v3, too.

 I will upload the new model again.
 Just hold on~

 However, I have a qeustion: Is the mAP metric really good?
 Does it really suit object detection?